-Even though it may not be possible to travel to Florida or other Spring Break destinations yet, continue to follow the holiday parenting order in your parenting time order.
+Even though it may not be possible to travel to Florida or other Spring Break destinations, continue to follow the holiday parenting order in your parenting time order.
 The children have been looking forward to this time with the other parent.
 The Covid-19 crisis is not a reason to deny this parenting time.
 If it is your holiday this Spring Break and Easter, find alternate activities that keep everyone safe.
-Perhaps, you can pitch a tent in the backyard, go on a hike in a local park with social distancing maintained and photograph spring happenings, or rent a movie to watch and create your movie theater.
+Perhaps, you can pitch a tent in the backyard, hike in a local park with social distancing maintained and photograph spring happenings, or rent a movie to watch and create your movie theater.

 Allow the children to have more contact with the other parent.

 The children may be worried about the other parent or family members, particularly grandparents, from the other parent’s side of the family.
 Allow and encourage your children to FaceTime or video conference with those family members.
 This is not a time to limit contact with other family members; it can be done virtually.
 You can sign up for a free Zoom account and schedule designated times for these calls.
 The children can also record video messages to be sent to family members.

 Can we reach an agreement now?